zilliztech/zdoc/docs/tutorials/data/search-query-get/grouping-search.md

 ![Ktj8wigrHhvz4nbDES5coKZJnZe](/img/Ktj8wigrHhvz4nbDES5coKZJnZe.png)

 To improve the diversity of search results, you can add the `group_by_field` parameter in the search request to enable Grouping Search.
 As shown in the diagram, you can set `group_by_field` to `docId`.
-Upon receiving this request, Milvus will:
+Upon receiving this request, Zilliz Cloud will:

 - Perform an ANN search based on the provided query vector to find all entities most similar to the query.